kyma-project/kyma/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md

 5. Test the whole setup
 Send a payload to the first Function (for example using the above-mentioned POST request).
 As the Functions are joined by the In-cluster Eventing, the payload is processed in sequence by both of your Functions.
 You can see (for example in the Function logs) that both, sanitization logic (using the first Function) and the storing logic (using the second Function) are executed.

-## Summary

-This tutorial demonstrated only one possible use case.
-You can find plenty of use cases yourself on how to orchestrate your application logic into specialised Functions and benefit from decoupled, re-usable components and event-driven architecture.